So today we’re going to talk about a subject that kind of drives us crazy: acoustical doors.

 Now, the reason I think they go with the double seals is when you get into these thicker heavy doors, you’ve got issues with potentially leaks around the seals themselves, possibly due to the doors.
 The second seal would be there to close that up.
 I am not really sure why they cannot do that with a single seal with a really heavy door, but everything above 51 tends to be double magnetic seal.
 Then the really high-performance doors tend to be triples.

-A word to the wise with any of this is that if you really want a compression seal door to work, be prepared to have to lean on it with your body weight to close it. (also not ADA compliant) And then all of the tension when you do that is at the latch set.
-If your latch set here is you’re pushing and this is holding the door closed, it’s not holding it evenly around the perimeter.
-So you’re not necessarily going to get a compression seal that holds at the perimeter when all of your effort is at a latch set, which is where the mag seals come into place.
+A word to the wise, if you really want a compression seal door to work, be prepared to have to lean on it with your body weight to close it. (also not ADA compliant) And then all of the tension when you do that is at the latch set.
+If your latch is the tension point for the door, it’s not holding it evenly around the perimeter.
+So you’re not necessarily going to get a compression seal that holds at the perimeter when all of your tension is at a latch set, which is where the mag seals come into place.
 The door is not being pressured to make it work.

 Do take a couple of minutes to watch our video.
 It includes further explanation concerning the compression vs. mag sealed door decision and you will see why acoustic doors DRIVE ME CRAZY!